OpenShopChannel/WSC-Web/README.md

 # WSC-Web
 This could potentially be a server for the Open Shop Channel.

+## What is the Open Shop Channel?
+The Open Shop Channel was originally going to be a replacement to the Wii Shop Channel, but since it got wayyyyyyy too hard the developers decided to forget it temporarily, and they forked the Homebrew Browser which was way out of date.

+This and my `ShopChannel` repo are forks of the closest they really got publicly.

 ## Needs
 - support for downloading
 - improved look